Research ethics glossary

 data linkage: The process of bringing information from different sources together that pertain to the same entity, such as a person or business.
 In the simplest format, links (or “matches”) can be completed by comparing unique identifier keys specific to each object, for example, a person’s National Insurance number.
 Connecting data in this way can lead to new insights and discoveries and reduce the need for additional data collection.
 For further information see the Office for National Statistics pages on developing standard tools for data linkage.

 deception: This involves giving false information or deliberately misleading participants.
 Incomplete disclosure is a type of deception that involves withholding some information about the research aims or process.
 Deception or covert collection of data should only take place where it is essential to achieve the research results required, where the research objective has strong scientific merit, and where there is an appropriate risk management and harm alleviation strategy.
-Note that a CUREC 2 ethics application may be required for some situations involving deception.
 Refer to Approved procedure 07 on deception of adult participants for further guidance.

 defining criteria: These define the types of people suitable to act as participants in any study, for example by specifying the age range or sex of acceptable participants in a study.